50 Remarkable Alumni: Lisa Kelly’s long academic journey sparked by inspiration in UFV classes

 After law school, Lisa articled with the Department of Justice in Ottawa and clerked for a judge at the Supreme Court of Canada.

-Lisa dreamed of becoming a lawyer from a young age, watching Matlock and attending trials, but later pursued academia instead of courtroom practice.
-She says that’s due, in part, because of her experience at UFV.
+Lisa dreamed of becoming a lawyer from a young age, watching Matlock and having her dad drop her off to attend trials while still a teen, but later pursued academia instead of courtroom practice.
+She says that’s due, in part, to her experience at UFV.

 “I thoroughly enjoyed the classroom environment at UFV and the ability to talk about difficult ideas and issues,” she recalls.
 “I had the opportunity to really learn in depth about history and contemporary problems.